 - Some HIV medicines.

-- Taking other medicines for a long time (for example, steroids or antacids) can also increase the risk of osteoporosis.
+- Taking other medicines for a long time (for example, steroids or antacids).

 - Older age.
 HIV medicines are helping people with HIV live longer, and advancing age increases the risk of osteoporosis.